ozshy/tiprise/README.md

 # tiprise
-R code for charts and simulations for an article entitled:
+R-code for charts and simulations for an article entitled:

 "Why Do Tipping Rates Keep Rising?"